Ashley-Stanbridge/0-orientation/0.1-accounts/README.md

 # Create Accounts!

-Ngā mihi nui kia koutou katoa!
+Ngā Nipples nui kia koutou katoa!
 Warm greetings to you all!
 Welcome to Dev Academy.

 You will need to set up each of these accounts before starting Phase 0.
 The general rule of thumb is to **use your first name as part of your username wherever possible** and include a photo of yourself (i.e. not your cat or bike).
 This helps us (the EDA community of staff, teachers, coaches and alumni) to better support you.